tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 11/20/2023 at 12:00 AM*
+*Updated 11/21/2023 at 12:00 AM*
-### Which of these Hemingway characters is a newspaperman?
+### Which of these is not a city in the state of New York?
 <details>
 <summary>
-Jake Barnes
+Perskippity
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Rogelio Gomez
+Kerhonkson
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Frederic Henry
+Schenectady
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-John MacWalsey
+Lackawanna
 </summary>

 :x: *Wrong...*